derekTurner/Javascript-Games-Fund-24/Block_3/section_1e_node/firstBabylon.md

 >CTRL + C

-Remove the inspector fromn the finished code in createStartscene.ts.
+Remove the inspector from the finished code in createStartscene.ts.

 ```javascript
 // import "@babylonjs/core/Debug/debugLayer";